The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Related Work

 \subsection{Language Model}

-The development of language models has progressed rapidly over the past decade.
-Early neural approaches employed recurrent architectures such as recurrent neural networks (RNNs) \cite{elman,jordan}, long short-term memory (LSTM) \cite{lstm}, and gated recurrent units (GRUs) \cite{gru}, which captured sequential dependencies but struggled with long-range context.
-The introduction of the attention mechanism \cite{attention} and Transformer architecture \cite{transformer} marked a turning point, enabling efficient parallel processing through self-attention.
-Building on this foundation, large-scale autoregressive models have achieved remarkable performance.
-In particular, LLMs such as GPT demonstrated that unsupervised pretraining on large corpora yields powerful representations, and subsequent scaling efforts have shown consistent improvements with increased parameters and data.

-Recent advances have extended LLM capabilities further.
-For instance, CoT prompting elicits step-by-step reasoning, while reinforcement learning from human feedback (RLHF) \cite{rlhf,rlhf2} aligns model outputs with human preferences.
-Multi-agent frameworks \cite{camel,simulacra} and tool-augmented systems \cite{react,toolformer} have pushed the boundaries of what LLMs can accomplish.
+Large-scale autoregressive models such as GPT have achieved remarkable fluency across diverse tasks, and recent advances, such as CoT, multi-agent frameworks, and reinforcement learning from human feedback \citep[RLHF;][]{rlhf,reinforce1}, have extended their capabilities further.
 However, purely text-based learning faces fundamental hurdles.
-As LeCun famously noted, "the world is not text."
-He has argued that scaling autoregressive models alone cannot yield human-level intelligence \cite{lecun2022}.
-Similar concerns have been raised about the gap between fluent generation and genuine understanding \cite{bender_acl2020}.
-Studies on hallucination further support this critique, identifying it as a structural limitation of LLMs \cite{niimi2025hallucinate}.
+LeCun has argued that scaling autoregressive models alone cannot yield human-level intelligence \citep{lecun2022}, and similar concerns have been raised about the gap between fluent generation and genuine understanding \citep{bender_acl2020}.
+Studies on hallucination further support this critique, identifying it as a structural limitation of LLMs \citep[e.g.,][]{hallucination,hallucination_inevitable1,niimi2025hallucinate}.
 The reliance on next-token prediction provides no direct incentive to model causal structure or support counterfactual reasoning.
+While emergent world representations have been observed within sequence models \citep{othellogpt}, such representations remain implicit and entangled with language generation; our work instead pursues explicit architectural separation.

-These concerns motivate the exploration of complementary approaches—specifically, world models that represent domain structure independently of language.
+These limitations become concrete in application domains such as consumer review generation, where prior work constructs prompts from user behavioral history \citep{generate_review_llm1} yet struggles with latent dimensions of consumer heterogeneity (e.g., price sensitivity, brand loyalty, lifestyle preferences) that are difficult to articulate explicitly \citep{personalLLM,llm_persona}.
+Such difficulties motivate the exploration of complementary approaches: world models that represent domain structure independently of language.